juulsmustdie/SWE3313_TEAM9/Requirements/Analysis-and-Elicitation.md

 **Speciality Drinks:**

-1. Lavender Honey Latte (5)
-A soothing blend of espresso, steamed milk, lavender syrup, and a drizzle of honey.
+1. Lavender Honey Latte (5) - *A soothing blend of espresso, steamed milk, lavender syrup, and a drizzle of honey.*

-2. Matcha Coconut Bliss (5)
-Creamy matcha green tea mixed with coconut milk and a hint of vanilla.
+2. Matcha Coconut Bliss (5) - *Creamy matcha green tea mixed with coconut milk and a hint of vanilla.*

-3. Salted Caramel Mocha (5)
-Rich espresso with chocolate, salted caramel sauce, and whipped cream.
+3. Salted Caramel Mocha (5) - *Rich espresso with chocolate, salted caramel sauce, and whipped cream.*

-4. Berry Hibiscus Cooler (5)
-A refreshing iced tea with hibiscus, mixed berries, and a splash of lemon.
+4. Berry Hibiscus Cooler (5) - *A refreshing iced tea with hibiscus, mixed berries, and a splash of lemon.*
 ________________________________________
 **One-of-a-Kind Pastries:**
-1. Lemon Blueberry Cheesecake Danish (10)
-Flaky pastry filled with lemon cheesecake and topped with fresh blueberries.
+1. Lemon Blueberry Cheesecake Danish (10) - *Flaky pastry filled with lemon cheesecake and topped with fresh blueberries.*

-2. Salted Dark Chocolate Croissant (10)
-Buttery croissant with a gooey dark chocolate filling and a sprinkle of sea salt.
+2. Salted Dark Chocolate Croissant (10) - *Buttery croissant with a gooey dark chocolate filling and a sprinkle of sea salt.*

-3. Matcha White Chocolate Scone (10)
-A tender scone infused with matcha and studded with white chocolate chips.
+3. Matcha White Chocolate Scone (10) - *A tender scone infused with matcha and studded with white chocolate chips.*

-4. Pistachio Cardamom Roll (10)
-Soft, sweet roll with a pistachio-cardamom filling and a drizzle of icing.
+4. Pistachio Cardamom Roll (10) - *Soft, sweet roll with a pistachio-cardamom filling and a drizzle of icing.*

 ## User Registration and Login